auth0/Auth0.Android/V2_MIGRATION_GUIDE.md

 - `public DelegationRequest<Delegation> delegationWithIdToken(@NonNull String idToken)`.
 There's no replacement for it.
 - `public DelegationRequest<Delegation> delegationWithRefreshToken(@NonNull String refreshToken)`.
 There's no replacement for it.
 - `public DelegationRequest<Map<String, Object>> delegationWithIdToken(@NonNull String idToken, @NonNull String apiType)`.
 There's no replacement for it.
+- `public AuthenticationRequest loginWithOAuthAccessToken(@NonNull String token, @NonNull String connection)`.
+There's no exact replacement for it, but your provider might be supported by `public AuthenticationRequest loginWithNativeSocialToken(@NonNull String token, @NonNull String tokenType)`

 #### WebAuthProvider